hannahwimmer/prefect_demo/README.md

 - `deactivate` and `exit` to exit to exit a Poetry shell
 - `poetry show`: command to view the packages in our environment
 - `poetry remove <package name>`: removes a specific package from our environment

+### 1.B - Setting up a uv environment

+There's a new "kid on the block" working faster than pip, conda, or poetry, called 'uv'.
+To use that, install the uv package:

+- `curl -LsSf https://astral.sh/uv/install.sh | sudo sh`
+    (you might need to copy from root to usr with `sudo cp /root/.local/bin/uv /usr/local/bin/` and
+    `sudo cp /root/.local/bin/uvx /usr/local/bin/`)

+Once everything works (i.e., `uv --version` gives you an output), run:
+- `uv init`: initializes a project by creating a `.toml` file

+To add packages to uv, then run:
+- `uv add <package_name>`: will add that package to the dependency list and create a lock file, if it doesn't exist yet (very similar to poetry)

+More useful commands:
+- `uv remove <package_name>`: will remove the specified package again
+- `uv run <script_name.py>`: will run that script inside the virtual environment uv created for the project
+- `uv tool run <tool_name> <script_name.py>`: uv creates a temporary venv, where the requested tool (e.g., black, for formatting) is installed and run.
+You can use the tool for command-line statements without installing them in your project's venv, meaning faster execution and cleaner project dependencies.

+To activate a venv, run:
+- `source .venv/bin/activate`

+To exit the venv, run:
+- `deactivate`

 ### 2 - setting up normal Python code to do what we want